Click Here for Our Recommended Antivirus for Your Device

 2. The process of background extinction is very common, and the process of mass extinction is less common.

 3. The causes of background extinction are direct, and they include the failure to adapt or a new predator.
-The causes of mass extinction are indirect, and they include natural causes like disasters and climate changes.
+Mass extinction’s causes are indirect, including natural causes like disasters and climate change.

 4. Relatively more species go extinct through background extinction, and fewer species are prone to mass extinction.